5 ways football fans can save energy at home

 1. Cook for everyone at once

 If you have a busy household, make sure you're catering for everyone, even those watching something else in another room.
 Plus, it's more sociable.

-Cooking up treats in the microwave uses less energy than the oven, so why not give our mojito microwave cake a try?
+Cooking up treats in a microwave uses less energy than the oven, so why not give it a shot, search online for microwave recipes.